Selling a home in Pacific Beach, San Diego

 Sellers may interview several agents before picking the right listing agent to help sell their home.
 Listing agent presentations usually go over marketing strategies, pricing, and common issues and situations that can come up during showings and escrow.

-While the realtor probably has many ideas on how to effectively sell your home for the most money, you should feel like you can share some of your ideas.
-Finding a listing agent who respects your wishes and finds a way to market your home in a manner you agree with, is important.
+Finding a listing agent who respects your wishes and finds a way to market your home in a manner you agree with is important.
 You know the most about your home.
-Real estate agents might know what the market is looking for, but if there are features of your home that you want marketed, share them with your listing agent.
+Real estate agents might know what the market is looking for, and offer you feedback, but if there are features of your home that you want marketed, share them with your listing agent.

 Pacific Beach Homes Real Estate would be happy to be your listing agent.